axycove/catares-help/README.md

 # catares-help

->This is a side-project I did for fun to help as an ad-hoc grading system.
+>This is a side-project I did for fun to assist as an ad-hoc grading system.
 It allows for customized entries of grades, courses and then computes to display the academic stand of the active candidate; listing grade point summaries and carry overs, if any.
+Computations are reactive.

 ## Tech stack
 - Backend: Node.js server